LinkedIn Pinpoint #664 Answer — February 23, 2026

 |---|---|---|

-| Samosa | Vegetable Samosa | A fried or baked pastry with a savory filling, popular in South Asia. |
+| Samosa | Vegetable samosa | A fried or baked pastry with a savory filling, common in South Asia. |

-| Strudel | Apple Strudel | A layered pastry with a filling, typically fruit (like apple) or cheese. |
+| Strudel | Apple strudel | A layered pastry, often with a sweet filling, popular in Central Europe. |

-| Croissant | Butter Croissant | A buttery, flaky, crescent-shaped pastry, a staple of French bakeries. |
+| Croissant | Chocolate croissant | A flaky, crescent-shaped, buttery pastry, originating from France. |

-| Doughnut | Glazed Doughnut | A small, fried cake of sweetened dough, often ring-shaped or filled with cream. |
+| Doughnut | Glazed doughnut | A small, fried cake of sweetened dough, often ring-shaped or filled. |

 💡 Lessons Learned From Pinpoint 664